uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

 ### 6. Security of Personal Information

 You acknowledge that no data transmission over the Internet is totally secure.
 Any information which you transmit to Odds96 is transmitted at your own risk.
-However, once we receive your transmission, we will take reasonable steps to protect your Personal Information from misuse, loss and unauthorised access, modification and disclosure including by using password protected systems and databases.
+However, once we receive your transmission, we will take reasonable steps to protect your Personal Information from misuse, loss and unauthorized access, modification and disclosure including by using password protected systems and databases.
 By using our Services or providing personal information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the Services.

 Odds96’s employees, agents and contractors are required to maintain the confidentiality of your Personal Information.